-Home / Exercising / Special populations / Pregnancy care
+Home / Exercising / Special populations / Pregnancy

 When you get pregnant, your body will undergo a remarkable series of changes as it adapts in preparation for the birth.
-This is not the time to adopt a more sedentary lifestyle - exercising both pre and post natal can make pregnancy, delivery, and recovery easier and more comfortable.
+This is not the time to adopt a more sedentary lifestyle - pregnancy exercise can make pregnancy, delivery, and recovery easier and more comfortable.

 The main area you will need to review is abdominal work.
 It must be clearly emphasised that you can only maintain minimal abdominal conditioning during pregnancy.
 To attempt to do anything more is contraindicated for both mother and baby.